vishaldj88/EmployeeWebAPIService/README.md

 Solution :

-1:Each Layer talks to other layer via Dependency injection .
+1:Dapper is used to connect with Database(ORM connection)

-2:Autofac is used to impliment DI
+2:Dependency injection is used to interact between each layer.

-3:Swashuckle is used to implement the Swagger documentation
+3:Autofac is used to impliment DI

-4:NUnit is used to do unit testing
+4:Swashuckle is used to implement the Swagger documentation

-5
+5:NUnit is used to do unit testing

-TestResults : Has the screen shot of Unit testing using swagger .
+6: TestResults : Has the screen shot of Unit testing using swagger .

-6: Axo Cover Code Coverage Tool Integration
+7: Axo Cover Code Coverage Tool Integration

 ![Alt text](EmployeeWebApi/TestResults/axo_screenshot.jpg?raw=true "Axo Cover Code Coverage Tool")

 Find the tool here :https://github.com/axodox/AxoCover/releases

-7:Nunit Test Cases
+8:Nunit Test Cases

 ![Alt text](EmployeeWebApi/TestResults/TestExplorer.jpg?raw=true "N Unit test Cases ")